thorstensson/vue-navbar/README.md

 # NavBar - Vue - JS - BEM

 A simple and responsive navigation bar with full modal on smaller devices.
 Hides on scroll down.
-Needed to code this up, to refresh my mind on how to, instead of using a component library.
-BEM makes it easier, still a semantic fan.
+Needed to code this up to refresh my mind on how to, instead of using a component library.
+And I love doing UI stuff.
+BEM makes it easier; still a semantic fan.

 ## Demo